-Introduction to GMP and GLP, Basic requirements of GMP and GLP compliance for regulatory approval, importance of GMP, Principles of quality by design (QBD), Introduction to the concept of Design of Experiment (DOE), Introduction to ICH guidelines and their usage, National and international regulatory authorities and their function, Pharmaceutical Jurisprudence and Laws related to Product design, Drug Development & Approval Process, Regulation of Clinical and Preclinical Studies, Formulation, Production Management, Authorization and marketing of drugs.
+Introduction to GMP and GLP, Basic requirements of GMP and GLP compliance for regulatory approval, importance of GMP, Principles of quality by design (QBD), Introduction to the concept of Design of Experiment (DOE), WHO guidlines on GLP and GMP-Introduction to ICH guidelines and their usage.
+Drug Development & Approval Process, Regulation of Clinical and Preclinical Studies, Formulation, Production Management, Authorization and marketing of drugs.